Imagine you’re a small business that wants to raise (A LOT) of capital from potential investors.

-Crowd funding is a concept that does excite me, but I fear many will be taken advantage of chasing unrealistic returns.
+Crowdfunding is a concept that excites me, but I fear many will be taken advantage of chasing unrealistic returns.

-Some of the crowd funding concepts that I’m currently enjoying are peer-to-peer lending.
+One of the crowdfunding concepts that I’m currently enjoying is peer-to-peer lending.
 Peer-to-peer companies like Lending Club and Prosper are a great way, in my opinion, to make a good rate of return while crowdfunding other people’s debt.

-The big differences between Lending Club, Prosper and Kickstarter.com is that peer-to-peer lending is crowdfunding for debt and Kickstarter.com is funding for what is considered to be rewards.
+The big differences between Lending Club, Prosper, and Kickstarter.com are that peer-to-peer lending is crowdfunding for debt and Kickstarter.com is funding for what is considered to be rewards.
 There is no equity in either one of these.
 With crowdfunding there is.

 What You Need to Know About Crowdfunding Investing

 I was recently contacted by a crowdfunding site that wanted to guest post here on the blog.
 Conveniently enough I had just read an article on crowdfunding and was intrigued to learn more about it so it was very good timing.